Open Budget Survey Results

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-South Korea’s transparency score of 62 in the OBS 2019 is near its score in 2017.
+South Korea’s transparency score of 74 in the OBS 2021 is substantially higher than its score in 2019.

 South Korea should prioritize the following actions to improve budget transparency:

 The OBS assesses the formal opportunities offered to the public for meaningful participation in the different stages of the budget process.
 It examines the practices of the central government’s executive, the legislature, and the supreme audit institution (SAI) using 18 equally weighted indicators, aligned with the Global Initiative for Fiscal Transparency’s Principles of Public Participation in Fiscal Policies , and scores each country on a scale from 0 to 100.